-Black carbon soot buildup on a dirty heat exchanger can be ignited by a random spark or flame, which can lead to property damage, or death.
+Black carbon soot buildup on a dirty heat exchanger can be ignited by a random spark or flame.
 To prevent this from happening, dampen the soot deposits with a wet brush or fine water spray before servicing the heat exchanger.